Stabbath/world-gen-prototype/README.md

 # The Basics
 The surface of the world is made up of contiguous rigid plates that move against each other - the lithosphere -, pushed by convection currents in the underlying fluid asthenosphere, as well as slab-pull (if part of the plate is being pushed down, the rest gets dragged along) and ridge-push (wherever 2 plates move apart, there is material coming to the top and cooling down and becoming part of the slabs, and it pushes the rest of the slab away) forces.

 We want to model this in a hyper-realistic but comfortably-abstracted way.
 Our goal isn't to create a complex soft-body simulation of a planet's entire mass.
 It's to get pretty realistic planets with realistic geological information.
+I actually considered the former for a moment, thinking about writing a custom soft-body physics engine, but then I remembered I'm not actually a geophysicist and I'm not getting paid to do this.

 **Abstraction 1:** We ignore everything below the lithosphere.
 We can just simulate the effects the asthenosphere has on it abstractly, and we don't even need to think about anything lower than that.

-At some point I considered modelling the crust as discretized spheres and writing a custom soft-body physics engine to simulate it fully.
-Then I remembered I'm not actually a geophysicist and I'm not getting paid to do this.

 # Modelling 1: Plate and Boundary Geometries
 ## 1.1: Initial Generation